TheUntraceable/better-auth-opaque/README.md

 * **Zero-Knowledge:** The server remains completely ignorant of user passwords, fulfilling a core tenet of privacy-first design.
 * **Post-Breach Security:** User passwords cannot be cracked offline even if an attacker steals your entire database and server secrets.
-* **Built-in User Enumeration Protection:** The login flow is designed to be constant-time, preventing attackers from discovering which emails are registered on your service.
+* **Built-in User Enumeration Protection:** The login and registration flow is designed to be constant-time, preventing attackers from discovering which emails are registered on your service.
 * **Seamless Integration:** Designed to work flawlessly within the Better Auth ecosystem.
 * **Client-Agnostic API:** Provides a clear, multi-stage API for any frontend (web, mobile, CLI) to interact with.